andrewinsheffield/kit-cae-3.0/GlyphColoringChanges.md

 - **Number of bins** is controlled by `GLYPH_NUM_PROTOTYPES` at operator-creation time.
-  N = 32 gives ~5-bit scalar quantization; increasing N reduces banding at the cost of extra USD prims at creation time (runtime cost per instance is unchanged, and the shape geometry is authored only once regardless of N).
+  N = 32 gives ~5-bit scalar quantization; increasing N reduces banding at the cost of extra USD prims at creation time (runtime cost per instance is unchanged, and the shape geometry is authored only once regardless of N, inside the `GeomMaster` class).